Support Soho Theatre

 SOHO THEATRE is London’s most vibrant producer for new theatre, comedy and cabaret.
 We pursue creative excellence, harnessing an artistic spirit that is based in our new writing roots, the radical ethos of the fringe and the traditions of punk culture and queer performance.
 We champion voices that challenge from outside of the mainstream, and sometimes from within it too.
 We value entertainment, accessibility and enjoy a good show.
 We are a registered charity and social enterprise, and our audiences are diverse in age, background and outlook.

 Ordinarily our work plays to live audiences of 250,000 audiences a year in our Dean Street venue, at the Edinburgh Fringe and beyond.
 During our temporary closure due to Covid-19 we re-launched our online platform Soho Theatre On Demand, which hosted the phenomenally successful live recording of Fleabag and released the critically acclaimed Typical and Sunrise.
 We’ve partnered with Amazon Prime Video (UK) for a three-series deal, bringing existing and new comedy shows to the platform (2020-22).
-We are also working towards the opening of an exciting second venue, a “local theatre with a national profile” in Walthamstow, currently slated to open in late 2022.
+We are also working towards the opening of an exciting second venue, a “local theatre with a national profile” in Walthamstow, currently slated to open in early 2023.